Design Kuu's founder Sannaliina writes about herself:

 "I am a Finnish designer and artist from a creative family.

-My style is not typically Scandinavian and I often use vivid strong colors and extravagant patterns in my work.
+My style is not typically Scandinavian as I often use vivid strong colors and extravagant patterns in my work.
 Still a lot of inspiration I find from the nature of Finland (of any country actually), its forms and textures.
+I place my style in a category of a rarer style - Nordic Maximalism.

 I am always willing to learn more.
 I never hesitate to start with a new, unfamiliar material or subject.
 I see new tasks as creative challenges to be solved.